 To conclude his remarks, Bell recalled a funny moment that he had with Haymes at The Star-Spangled Washboard Band show.
 At the time, Bell had brought his date to see the show.
 When the band was performing “Rocky Racoon,” Haymes, pretending to be Rocky, purposefully fell onto their table that was full of drinks and spilled a drink all over Bell’s date.
 Although it was a funny incident, his date wasn’t amused and that was the final time that the woman went out with him.

 Singer/songwriter Bryan Thomas had known Haymes since 1998, when he had sent him his first ever mix tape for him to review for a publication.
 From that day on, Haymes and Thomas were friends.
 According to Thomas, Greg knew where you were coming from.
-If you were featured in a preview or a review in Nippertown, you knew that you were going to be big enough for Nippertown.
+If you were featured in a preview or a review, you knew that you were going to be big enough Albany.
 Haymes would encourage Thomas to get his music out there to be heard in the public eye.

 Thomas recalled a moment when he attended a benefit event with his daughter, who was four years old at the time.
 When the acts performed, Thomas’ daughter, Zoe, was coloring in a coloring book with Haymes who came over to color with her.
 Thomas was in awe that such a local celebrity and personality as Haymes would come and color with her.
 He later explained to his daughter who this man was that was coloring with her and his impact that he had on art and music.
 Now in his late 40’s, Thomas thanked his friend for pulling him out of the shadows.

-Kristen Ferguson, a music writer, and Greg Haymes reviewed shows together for Nippertown or for her other publications.
-Ferguson had first met Haymes through Nippertown contributor, Andrzej Pilarczyk.
+Kristen Ferguson, a music writer, and Greg Haymes reviewed shows together for various publications.
+Ferguson had first met Haymes through contributor, Andrzej Pilarczyk.
 As with Haymes’ “Top 10 Best Lists” for the popular blog, Ferguson created her own top ten best things about her friend, Greg Haymes.

 10. Haymes had a “live and let live” attitude.
-Haymes told Ferguson that there are no rules in Nippertown, that you can be creative and as expressive as you want.
+Haymes told Ferguson that there are no rules, that you can be creative and as expressive as you want.

 8. Stamina: Haymes was always in the community.
 He would send the contributors a schedule to let them know where he was going to be and what he was going to be covering.
 He would attend and review 2-5 shows, anything that was of interest.
 Sometimes, he would attend multiple events in a single day, ranging from a Ramblin’ Jug Stompers gig to an art opening.

-7. Mentorship: Through Nippertown, Haymes was a mentor to all the contributors and had welcomed the contributors to be a part of this excellent platform.
+7. Mentorship: Haymes was a mentor to all the contributors and had welcomed the contributors to be a part of this excellent platform.

 6. Haymes had a funny sense of humor.
 At a Bootsy Collins Alive at 5 show, Haymes posed in a fan’s motorcycle jacket and helmet to replicate the “Metal Head” look for a fan.

 5. Haymes was always kind and warm.
-He always made you feel included and important in Nippertown.
+He always made you feel included and important.

 4. Haymes was always supportive and always there to lend anybody a helping hand.